San Bruno, CA

 The difference between the 100 and 200 is not just half the distance, but a different approach and different race strategy.
 Technique is tweaked to provide more power for the shorter events, and taking advantage of the start and streamline off each wall has a larger impact.
 Trying to find the perfect balance between staying underwater, maintaining speed on the surface, and keeping a strong breathing pattern is difficult, but our Elite Clinicians are some of the best instructors to help teach your swimmer.

 - PACING: Like the 200, pacing for races 100 yards or meters can be broken up many ways.
-Brett and Nick will present different strategies on how to swim 100s: some swimmers focus on each 50, balancing “front end speed” and “back end speed”.
+Nick and Austin will present different strategies on how to swim 100s: some swimmers focus on each 50, balancing “front end speed” and “back end speed”.
 Experimenting and learning new techniques will allow your swimmer to improve their 100 of any stroke!

 - BUTTERFLY: Perfect the complexities of balancing power and fluid rhythm in one of the most dynamic athletic strokes.
 Elite butterfliers maintain forward momentum by setting an immediate high catch with a perfectly timed kick.
 They are committed to a breathing pattering, balancing their distance per stroke, and maintaining a horizontal body position.
 Our clinicians will help your swimmer become committed to these same skills to create better habits every time they swim butterfly!

 - UNDERWATER DOLPHIN KICKING: In a short course 100 yard race, swimmers can swim up to 60 yards underwater, so learning to maximize their dolphin kicks can have a big impact!
-Brett and Nick will teach participants the proper dolphin kicking technique as well how to time the breakout before your swimmer begins to slow down underwater.
+Nick and Austin will teach participants the proper dolphin kicking technique as well how to time the breakout before your swimmer begins to slow down underwater.

 - BREASTSTROKE PULLOUTS: Similar to underwater dolphin kicking, strong pullouts are the secret weapon in any breaststroke event!
-Brett and Nick will cover the complicated timing of pullouts, when to take the pull, dolphin kick, and how far to glide, with a series of drills to make this skill one of your swimmer’s strengths.
+Nick and Austin will cover the complicated timing of pullouts, when to take the pull, dolphin kick, and how far to glide, with a series of drills to make this skill one of your swimmer’s strengths.

 DAY 5 (SUNDAY) : ELITE SPRINTING AND RELAY PERFORMANCE